-The Museum of Tirolean Regional Heritage in Innsbruck is situated next to Court Church and contains the most important collection of cultural artefacts from Tirol.
-Considered one of the most beautiful of its kind throughout Europe, the museum presents a fascinating romp through Tirolean folk art, from old handicrafts and household items over religious and secular folk art to carnival masks, traditional costumes and 18th century nativity scenes.
-The museum as well houses some 14 carefully restored wood-paneled parlors from the Gothic, Renaissance, Baroque and Rococo periods, originating from all regions of Tirol, including North Tirol, South Tirol and Trentino.
-Strongly recommended: Visit the Court Church next door, home to the biggest Imperial Cenotaph in Europe: The church, also called “Schwarzmanderkirche” (literally “Black Men Church”), is famous for its namesake “Black Men” – 28 over-life-sized Renaissance bronze statues of important historical figures that flank the empty sarcophagus of Emperor Maximilian I.
+The Museum of Tyrolean Regional Heritage in Innsbruck is situated next to Court Church and contains the most important collection of cultural artefacts from Tirol.
+Considered one of the most beautiful of its kind throughout Europe, the museum presents a fascinating romp through Tyrolean folk art, from old handicrafts and household items over religious and secular folk art to carnival masks, traditional costumes and 18th century nativity scenes.
+The museum as well houses some 14 carefully restored wood-panelled parlours from the Gothic, Renaissance, Baroque and Rococo periods, originating from all regions of Tirol, including North Tyrol, South Tyrol and Trentino.
+Strongly recommended: Visit the Court Church next door, home to the biggest Imperial Cenotaph in Europe.
+The church, also called “Schwarzmanderkirche” (literally “Black Men Church”), is famous for its namesake “Black Men” – 28 over-life-sized Renaissance bronze statues of important historical figures that flank the empty sarcophagus of Emperor Maximilian I.

 Single Ticket, Combined Ticket (admission to all 5 Tyrolean State Museums)Go to price information

 Paid garage parking is available at nearby Congress Garage.